permissions-dispatcher/PermissionsDispatcher/README.md

 - [Migrating to 2.x](https://github.com/hotchemi/PermissionsDispatcher/wiki/Migrating-to-2.x)

+## ProGuard

+PermissionsDispatcher bundles ProGuard rules in its aar.
+No extra settings are required.

 ## Download

 To add it to your project, include the following in your **project** `build.gradle` file: